Varroa Mite Treatments & Control

 Apistan (fluvalinate)

 Apistan (fluvalinate) is an older substance used for mite control in honey bees for years.
-It is an impregnated strip that kills by contact.
-Strips must be placed inside the hive and then removed after a certain time period.
+Impregnated strips kill by contact – they too are placed inside the hive and removed after a certain time period.

 Reports of wide spread resistance to fluvalinate has been reported in colonies over recent years.
 Also, chemical residues may persist in beeswax in the hive.
 Most beekeepers that I know no longer use it.